UM-A2SRL/AePW3-LDWG/README.md

 The beam model used for these results is the same as for Riso and Cesnik, AIAA SciTech Forum, 2022.

-## Riso and Cesnik, Journal of Aircraft, 2022, to appear (based on the above SciTech paper):
+## Riso and Cesnik, Journal of Aircraft, 2023

 * `01_Modal_Undeformed`: Modal results in undeformed shape
 * `02_Modal_Gravity`: Modal results in statically deformed shape under self weight